 Many positions come and go during an artist’s working life.
 Sometimes one must try something out in order to determine if there is space for it to sit in harmony with one’s methods of creation.
 As an artist and a collaborator I have always endeavoured to avoid situations where restriction exists.
 In my career thus far I have spent time exploring a variety of ventures in order to help extend my practice, find balance and learn new skills that feed into my principal output.

 It is an honour to be recognised by such a prominent institution.
 Yet – as in many aspects of life – if a scenario is incompatible it shouldn’t be pursued against one’s principles simply because it is associated with a level of prestige.
 Leaving is a step forward.

-Below image: paintings in (mostly) watercolour & gouache upon a variety of found surfaces: wood, antique canvas, stone, card & metal.
+Above image: paintings in (mostly) watercolour & gouache upon a variety of found surfaces: wood, antique canvas, stone, card & metal.